Common

 Pulse oximetry is a noninvasive measure of oxygen saturation.
 Capnography is a method of monitoring the concentration or partial pressure of carbon dioxide.
 This activity describes the use of capnography and pulse oximetry. as well as its clinical significance and limitations for patient care.

-READ ALSO: What is third party information?
+READ ALSO: What rank is required for radiology?

 How do you test for carbon dioxide?